CaoAssignments/cse8b-fa19-psa1-hamming-starter/writeup/writeup.md

 You should at this point have three sections in README.md - the debugging code, style fixes and questions, and the StringBuilder vs Strings time comparison.

 In a fifth section labelled "Summary", answer the following questions.
 Keep the summaries short but to the point (about 2-4 sentences).
 Submit README.md to Gradescope.
-1. How did the tests you wrote in the hammingDecode() tester portion affect your work when writing your actual Hamming Code?
+1. How did the tests you wrote in the `HammingTest.java` tester portion, if you wrote them, affect your work when writing your actual Hamming Code?
 1. **Give a general description of how Hamming Code works.** Describe the general intention and procedure, as well as your methodology.
 The audience of this summary is anyone who does not know any programming or computer science at all.
 As a rule of thumb, write concisely for someone who has to read ten summaries all at once.
 This means use absolutely **no Java or CSE terms** like "methods" and "variables".
 High-level terms like "program" are fine.

 ### Style